How Much Does An LLC Cost?

-If you have a Social Security Number (SSN), you can apply for an EIN here.
-If you do not have a Social Security Number (SSN), you can [apply for an EIN here].
+If you have a Social Security Number (SSN), you can apply for an EIN online through the IRS page.
+If you do not have a Social Security Number (SSN), you can apply for an EIN here.

 How Much Does it Cost to Hire Someone to Set up an LLC for Me?